Design and Visual Communication - National Moderator's Report

 Performance overview:

-The evidence seen for this standard includes 3D sketches, instrumental drawings, models (digital and traditional), and animations that have been rendered to show form with tone variation across the surfaces relative to a light source, cast shadows, and highlights.
-Features within the product and spatial design should be rendered with localised shadows and highlights to differentiate them from the overall form.
-Representing materiality also requires the application of tone, colour, localised shadows, and highlights to indicate authentic texture associated with the material.
+• The evidence includes 3D sketches, instrumental drawings, models (digital and traditional), and animations that have been rendered to show form with tone variation across the surfaces relative to a light source, cast shadows, and highlights.

-Purpose was communicated with images of people pasted into the representation.
-Context was well demonstrated when the render or model was placed in a lifelike setting, such as a park or being used by people.
-Multiple views supported the communication of the design idea.
+• The purpose is communicated with images of people pasted into the representation.
+Context is well demonstrated when the render or model is placed in lifelike settings such as a park or being used by people.

 Practices that need strengthening:

 Materiality requires the application of tone, colour, localised shadows, and highlights to indicate authentic texture associated with the material.
-Cutting and pasting images of textured materials onto drawings is often not consistent with the identified light source, and can appear flat.
+Cutting and pasting images of textured materials onto drawings is often not consistent with the identified light source and can appear flat.

-The use of proprietary materials such as Lego and Minecraft are not appropriate media for this standard.
+The use of proprietary materials such as LEGO and Minecraft are not appropriate media for this standard.

 Assessor Support